roobert/roobert.github.io/_posts/2017-09-11-Monitoring-SSL-Certificate-Expiry.md

 ## Conclusion

-In this article I've outlined our basic SSL monitoring strategy and included the code for two Prometheusexporters which can expose the metrics necessary to configure your own graphs and alerts.
+In this article I've outlined our basic SSL monitoring strategy and included the code for two Prometheus exporters which can expose the metrics necessary to configure your own graphs and alerts.
 I hope this has been helpful.